alex-seville/public.js/README.md

 2. Code security: Add publicjs to your build process to ensure that only the functionality that should be exposed publically by your code is, and that private functions are not accessible.

 3. Code documentation: The interface tree could be parsed to automatically generate documentation for public methods.
+See example at [Scaffold.js](https://github.com/alex-seville/scaffold.js).